uni-notes/uni-notes/docs/CONTRIBUTING.md

 If you find a bug or have a feature request, please open an issue in the repository.
 Please provide a clear and concise description of the issue or request, and include any relevant information, such as error messages or steps to reproduce.

+## Want to introduce new course? 🤩

+1. Navigate to docs > *relevant folder the course belongs to*
+2. Click on *Add file*
+3. On the text field for the file name, first write the course name you want to introduce
+4. Then type `/`.
+This creates a new folder
+5. You can add more folders similarly
+6. Finally, give the new file a name (for example, `Topic.md` (Do not forget the file extension))
+7. Finally, click *Commit changes*.

 ## 💡 Additional Tips